 They voted for an impossible dream.

 It is easy to understand why: swathes of these voters had, quite literally, nothing to lose.
-Globalisation and decades of successive governments on both sides of the divide have let them down.
+Globalisation has destroyed their lives and decades of successive governments on both sides of the divide have let them down.

-Millions of low-skilled jobs have been exported to cheaper parts of the world and while hundreds of thousands of higher-skilled jobs may have been created, they are fewer in number and located in other parts of the country.
+Hundreds of thousands if not millions of low-skilled jobs have been ‘exported’ to cheaper parts of the world and while (according to the OECD) similar numbers higher-skilled and service jobs may have been created, they are located in other parts of the country.
 The “rust belt” boasts few hi-tech start-ups.

 So, along came a man (ironically a billionaire with a chequered business history of bankruptcies who has his own-brand products manufactured overseas) preaching a new dawn – and they lapped it up.